Urology of Greater Atlanta

 • A varicocele

-• Infections (epididymitis, orchitis, gonorrhea, HIV)
+• Infections (epididymitis and orchitis, gonorrhea, HIV)

 • Ejaculation issues (retrograde ejaculation)